droher/baseball.computer/timeball/models/doc_stat_list.md

 {% enddocs %}

 {% docs trajectory_pop_fly %}
-    (sometimes PU) Number of times a batter hit a pop fly, also called a pop-up.
+    (sometimes PU)  Number of plate appearances that ended in a pop fly, also called a pop-up.
     Pop flies are distinguished from fly balls in that they are hit at a higher angle, tend to be hit with less exit velocity, and (as a result) end up in the infield or shallow outfield.
 Before Statcast-era standardization, the distinction between a fly ball and a pop-up was a matter of